Yunhua468/Audio-Visual-Emotion-and-Sentiment-Research/Notebooks/Readme.txt

 1. Every one's script code work is under his/her name folder
-2. The files without any folder is our best result notebooks
+2. The 3 python files under Notebook folder is our best result notebooks
-3 .The following is the summary of our work.
+3. The following is the summary of our work.

 The following link is our final project notebooks:
 1) Video part best result: